dannynacker/SLSD/README.md

 ### RX1 stimulation device and sequence documentation

-The study sessions were delivered using a **Roxiva RX1** stroboscopic light stimulation device.
+The study sessions were delivered using a **Roxiva RX1** stroboscopic light stimulation device (https://roxiva.com/about/).
 This repository does **not** include RX1 device sequence files, device-control code, firmware, or instructions for programming or modifying the RX1.
 Instead, the repository provides study-facing descriptions and derived summaries of the stimulation sequences sufficient to document the intended experimental conditions.

 The shared sequence information should therefore be interpreted as **scientific stimulus documentation** rather than a complete hardware-control package.
 It describes the timing, condition structure, and relevant stimulation parameters used in the study, but it is not intended to reproduce device-specific implementation details or to certify physical equivalence across RX1 units or other stroboscopic devices.